lukemelnik/lukemelnik/README.md

 ## About Me:

 I'm a full-stack developer.
 I'm relentlessly curious and I love to build.
 Currently, I'm focusing on JavaScript (TypeScript), Node.js, React (Next.js), and PostgreSQL.
 Before becoming a developer I studied Mechanical Engineering at Queen's University and spent a decade in the music industry as a producer, artist and audio engineer.
-If you're feeling saucy [you can have a listen here 💿.](https://open.spotify.com/artist/4musCItyvLBJYaHClwbTLd?si=NCpM9u4rQYOr48VPs6TBvA).
+[Have a listen here 💿](https://open.spotify.com/artist/4musCItyvLBJYaHClwbTLd?si=NCpM9u4rQYOr48VPs6TBvA) if you're feeling saucy.
 You can reach me at [luke@lukemelnik.co](mailto:luke@lukemelnik.co).

 ## What I'm Up To: